scaleoutsean/eseries-perf-analyzer/DOCUMENTATION.md

 - change `nginx.conf` to configure authentication for InfluxDB Explorer service and/or limit access by client IP/FQDN
 - change `nginx.conf` to not expose InfluxDB to LAN users or disable/remove this service from Docker Compose

-If you're concerned about unauthorized access to InfluxDB, remove this service from Docker Compose.
+If you're concerned about unauthorized access to InfluxDB from LAN, remove this service from Docker Compose.
+InfluxDB Explorer comes with no initial configuration at start, so nothing is configured and valid InfluxDB API token is required for configuration.

-If you still want to use it, deploy it on your client to run on `localhost` or use some secure environment, but you'll need to be able to reach `influxdb` through that `nginx` proxy unless you have alternative ways to connect to `influxdb`.
+If you want to use it it's safest to deploy it on your client or use some secure environment that can reach `influxdb` through that `nginx` proxy (unless you have alternative ways to connect to `influxdb`).

-Note that InfluxDB Explorer saves password on (persistent) Docker volume.
-It is not a plain text password, but it's stored on disk.
-Check their documentation for the information about that.
+Note that InfluxDB Explorer saves password on a (persistent) Docker volume required to avoid re-configuration after container start.
+Credentials are not stored as plain text, but they're on disk.
+Check their documentation for more information about that and service security.

 ### S3 (`s3`)